 Delete- Deletes the selected preset.

-Restore All Factory Presets From 'Sines Presets'- If any patches from the "factory" Sines bank are edited and saved, selecting this command restores all of them to their unaltered "factory" setting.
+Restore All Factory Presets From '<Plugin Name Name> Presets'- If any presets from the "factory" bank for each plugin are edited and saved, selecting this command restores all of them to their unaltered "factory" setting.

-Restore All From Factory- If any patches from the "factory" banks are edited and saved, selecting this command restores all of them to their unaltered "factory" setting.
-At the time of writing, the Sines bank mentioned above is the only factory bank, so this function and the Restore All Factory Presets From 'Sines Presets' above have the same effect.
+Restore All From Factory- If any presets from the "factory" banks are edited and saved, selecting this command restores all of them to their unaltered "factory" setting.